 Her motto is ‘all things are possible’ and indeed the sky’s the limit with Cathy Omoregie.

 She has just been appointed the new General Manager and Client Service Director at The Dialogue Group (TDG), which is widely regarded as Botswana’s leading marketing company, taking care of search engine optimization with the help of different partnerships like several Denver seo companies doing great research and advances in communications and marketing.
+Choose the professional Gold Coast SEO company to help you go back and make your past content more likely to show up on a search engine.

 This week The Voice Reporter SHARON MATHALA sat down with the Innovative advertising, marketing and communications professional, who has over 21 years experience in the industry.